-Internet Protocol version 4, a network layer in the TCP/IP protocol use MAC (OSI layer 2) addresses to communicate with each other.
+BSSID BSS identifier, usually the MAC address of the AP or a derivation use MAC (OSI layer 2) addresses to communicate with each other.

 LAN Local Area Network, a part of a network where devices can directly radio waves in 802.11n.